baihelahusain/NMIET_DS_WORKSHOP/README.md

 ---

 **Description:**
-These Workshop was organised by my college PCET NMIET it was of 3 days in which we learn a lot of things such as some core concepts of python, fundamentals of Data Science (Pandas, Numpy, Matplotlib, Seaborn, EDA, etc) and Machinelearning and DeepLearning (Tensorflow, Neural Networks, Streamlit, etc)
+These Workshop was organised by my college PCET NMIET it was of 3 days in which we learn a lot of things such as some core concepts of python, fundamentals of Data Science and Analysis (Pandas, Numpy, Matplotlib, Seaborn, EDA, Streamlit, and PowerBI etc) and Machinelearning and DeepLearning (Tensorflow, Neural Networks etc)
 ---
 ## **Workshop:**